fabric-design/scss/doc/atoms/03-buttons.md

 ![Grid](src/style/assets/butt-ex2.svg)
 <p>Instead of using multiple Primary Buttons, try to show alternative actions in a subtle form (like Secondary Buttons)<p>

-**Secondary Buttons**
+### Secondary Buttons

-Used for most user interactions.
+Default button - use it if there is no reason to use different one.
 In contrast to Primary Button, it can be used many times on one screen.

 <button class="mod-secondary">Cancel</button>
 ```html